-- Upon completion of the AAS for nursing, the student MUST apply to graduate through the College and the student MUST send in a request for transcript release.
-This is the student's responsibility.
-If this is not done the transcripts will be held.
-Do not do either of these until the final grades have posted. - You will be given all information regarding state boards in class.
-You must complete a finger print card as well as a federal background check.
+- This is the student's responsibility. - If this is not done the transcripts will be held. - You will be given all information regarding state boards in class.
+You must complete a fingerprint card as well as a federal background check.
 This is all done through the state board.
-You can look on the state board website at www.arsbn.org for details, but again, do not do any of this until you are instructed to do so in class.
+You can look on the state board website at www.arsbn.org for details, do not do any of this until you are instructed to do so in class.

-U. Scholarships
+AA.
+Scholarships